 However, yet another common customer service mistake is that businesses often see training as an expense, rather than an investment.
 Untrained agents, however, will lack the knowledge that enables them to help your customers, which will, inevitably, lead to poor customer experience.

-Our tip here is to allocate enough time and money to train your agents properly.
+Our tip: Allocate enough time and money to train your agents properly.
 Instead of forcing them into situations they are unable to handle, give them plenty of time to learn their duties and get comfortable in their role.
 Furthermore, give your experienced agents free hand to make their own decisions when necessary.
 By doing this, you’ll empower them to resolve issues more efficiently on their own, and as such be able to provide exceptional customer experience.
 Finally, don’t forget to offer them feedback.
 As we already wrote about in a previous article, valuable feedback can have a great impact on your employees’ performance.